 The staff who conducts retaliation monitoring is the Investigator, and he maintains a Follow-up Log that documents the name of the individual, results of the outcome of the investigation, and dated notes regarding the periodic status checks.
 He reports that shift transfers and facility transfers may be used for staff, and facility transfers, unit transfers, or bed reassignments would be used for offenders.
 He would also refer to Mental Health staff for additional services if warranted.
 He reports that he immediately responds when advised by the investigator and would continue for a minimum of ninety (90) days with periodic status checks.
 As a part of the status checks, he reviews any disciplinary reports, behavioral changes, work ethics, attitude, and requests for time off or shift changes.
-A review of the log shows one (1) entry for this facility, where the victim was seen every 30 days and the outcome of the investigation was Unfounded.
+A review of the log shows one (1) entry for this facility, where the outcome was unsubstantiated and the victim was seen after 30 days and then was transferred to another facility.